rieske/java-service-gradle-plugins/README.md

 Far too often I have seen services with high unit test coverage percentage fail to even start up when assembled for deployment.

-Configures a reproducible build that packages the Java application (using Gradle's core `application` plugin) in a tar file and configures the [`docker`](https://github.com/bmuschko/gradle-docker-plugin) plugin for further packaging of the built artifact into a docker image.
+Configures a reproducible build that packages the Java application (using Gradle's core `application` plugin) in a tar file and configures a `docker` task for further packaging of the built artifact into a docker image.
 The resulting docker image will be tagged with `${rootProject.name}:snapshot` and you can then retag it after the build and push it to some docker registry for deployment.